-President Hollande labeled the Paris attacks an "act of war" that was committed by a "terrorist army."
-And that ISIS sympathizer insisted that "The brothers launched the attack in Paris to prove that we are a strong state and we can fight our enemies anywhere."
-However, a "strong state" would have engaged France with direct warfare.
+President Hollande also labeled the Paris attacks as an "act of war" that was committed by a "terrorist army."
+89 And an ISIS sympathizer insisted that "The brothers launched the attack in Paris to prove that we are a strong state and we can fight our enemies anywhere."
+90 However, a "strong state" would have engaged France with direct warfare.
 ISIS used terrorism instead, the weapon of the weak.

 As with al-Qaeda after 9/11, the situation will change only if this "terrorist army" can do massive and continuous damage with its attacks.
-Or, in the unlikely event that it is able to generate a mass uprising by Muslims within the country, its efforts would be taken to have graduated from terrorism to insurgency.
+Or, in the wildly unlikely event that it is able to generate a mass uprising by Muslims within the country, its efforts would be taken to have graduated from terrorism to insurgency.
 But the attacks in Paris and Brussels seem to have been contrived, after quite a bit of trial and error, by a quite small band, or network, of people.
 Whether these attacks, like 9/11, will prove to be an aberration rather than a harbinger remains to be seen.
 But they would have to be much more frequent, destructive, and widespread to even begin to compromise global security.
-And, while Berger's comparison with al-Shabab is arresting, it should be pointed out that the Somali terrorist group is working in a chaotic area, has done significant, but not massive damage, and has not acted globally.
+Calling attention to developments in Somalia, analyst J.M.
+Berger points out that "The recent example of al-Shabaab strongly suggests that a catastrophic loss of territory will free up resources for large-scale terrorist attacks, both regionally and globally.
+Even a small insurgency makes for a massive terrorist group when its resources are no longer needed to hold ground."
+While Berger's comparison with al-Shabaab is arresting, it should be pointed out that the Somali terrorist group is working in a chaotic area, has done significant, but not massive damage, and has not acted globally.